zyalm/zyalm.github.io/_pages/about.md

 Hi there!

-I am Ying Zhang, first-year PhD student in the [Department of Computer Science](https://aqualab.cs.northwestern.edu/) at [Northwestern University](https://www.northwestern.edu/), where I work with Prof. [Fabian E. Bustamante](https://users.cs.northwestern.edu/~fabianb/) at [AquaLab](https://aqualab.cs.northwestern.edu/).
+I am Ying Zhang, first-year PhD student in the [Department of Computer Science](https://aqualab.cs.northwestern.edu/) at [Northwestern University](https://www.northwestern.edu/), where I work with Prof. [Fabián E. Bustamante](https://users.cs.northwestern.edu/~fabianb/) at [AquaLab](https://aqualab.cs.northwestern.edu/).

 My research interest focuses on Networkings and Systems, especially measuring the consolidation and reliability of Internet.
 I am particularly insterested in and working on Submarine Cable Networks (SCNs), Video streaming qualities and Content Delivery Networks (CDNs).